President Herbert Hoover’s described Prohibition as “a great social and economic experiment, noble in motive and far-reaching in purpose.”1

 The famous evangelist Billy Sunday staged a mock funeral for John Barleycorn.
 He then preached on the benefits of prohibition.
 “The rein of tears is over,” he asserted.
 “The slums will soon be only a memory.
 We will turn our prisons into factories and our jails into storehouses and com cribs.”7 Since alcohol was the cause of most, if not all, crime,8 some communities actually sold their jails.9

 Unfortunately, hoping would not make Prohibition anything other than a great illusion.
-The actual consequences ranged from unfortunate to disastrous and deadly.
+The actual results ranged from unfortunate to disastrous and deadly.
 Widespread disregard for law was obvious.
 Small portable stills were on sale throughout the country within a week after Prohibition began.10

 California’s grape growers increased their acreage about 700 percent during the first five years of the noble experiment.
 Production increased dramatically to meet a booming demand.11 Marketers sold dried grape juice as “bricks or blocks of Rhine Wine,” “blocks of port.”
 Included was a warning.
 “After dissolving the brick in a gallon of water, do not place the liquid in a jug away in the cupboard for twenty days, because then it would turn into wine.”12 One grape block producer was not quite so coy in its ad.

 Now is the time to order your supply of VINE-GLO.
 It can be made in your home in sixty days-a fine, true-to-type guaranteed beverage ready for the Holiday Season.
 VINE-GLO … comes to you in nine varieties, Port, Virginia Dare, Muscatel, Angelica, Tokay, Sauteme, Riesling, Claret and Burgundy.
 It is entirely legal in your home – but it must not be transported.13